 Geography & Population

-In the 6th century, Buddhism came to Japan through China a Korea and incorporated many Japanese Shinto traditions after arriving in Japan.
-If you were to generalize the way Japanese use Buddhism and Shintoism, you might say that Shintoism primarily has to do with this life, while Buddhism has to do with life after death.
+In the 6th century, Buddhism came to Japan through China incorporating many Japanese Shinto traditions after arriving in Japan.
+For most Japanese, Shintoism primarily has to do with this life, while Buddhism has to do with life after death.
 Most matters having to do with this life are performed with Shinto rituals: traditional Japanese weddings, purification for building construction, baby dedications, blessings on company work, and so forth.
 While a few people have Shinto funerals, the vast majority of funerals are Buddhist.
-Even after the funeral, departed loved ones are worshiped at a Buddhist altar in the home and at the grave site.
-So Buddhism and Shintoism are a real part Japanese daily life.
-In the metropolitan areas, people tend to be less tied to their family traditions and so they might not be as active in Shintoism or Buddhism, but in the more rural areas, Shintoism and Buddhism is still a very real part of their daily lives.
+Even after the funeral, departed loved ones are worshiped at a Buddhist altar in the home and at the gravesite.
+So Buddhism and Shintoism are a very real part of Japanese daily life.
+In the metropolitan areas, people tend to be less tied to their family traditions and so they might not be as active in Shintoism or Buddhism.
+However, in the more rural areas, they are much more traditional in thinking, and Shintoism and Buddhism are still a very real part of their daily lives.

 Though Christian missionaries have been in Japan for 150 years (Catholic came much earlier), sadly less than 1% of the Japanese profess to be Christians.
 No doubt one of the reasons for this small number goes back to a time period of over 200 years when Japan was closed to the outside world (from 1635 to 1858).
 During this time period, there was no religious freedom and Japanese families were organized into groups associated with a particular Buddhist Temple.
 This was done so as to keep a constant check on the presence of any Christians.
 During this time, anyone thought to be a Christian would be severely persecuted.
 To this day, Christianity is instinctively shunned by many Japanese as a foreign and undesirable religion.